 - After the 30 minutes has passed, rinse your eggplant and pat them dry with paper towel.
 Set aside.

 - Next, you’ll grab three plates.
-Add the cornstarch to one plate, the whisked egg to the second plate, and the breadcrumb / parmesan cheese mixture to the third plate.
+Add the cornstarch to one plate, the whisked eggs to the second plate, and combine the breadcrumbs and parmesan cheese on the third plate.

 - Add the breaded eggplant to your baking dish. (breadcrumb side up) Gently spray the eggplant with olive oil cooking spray.

-- Remove the eggplant from the oven pour a generous amount of sauce into the eggplant boats.
-Top with mozzarella, cover with foil and bake for an additional 10 minutes.
+- Remove the eggplant from the oven pour a generous amount of sauce over the eggplant boats.
+Top with mozzarella, cover with foil and bake for an additional 5-10 minutes.

 - As a final step, you will remove the foil, and broil your cheese for 2 minutes until it gets a touch crispy on the top.